devhl-labs/CocApi/README.md

         playersClient => playersClient.Enabled = false)
 ```

+## Events
+In OnClanUpdated you may utilize Clan.Donations, Clan.ClanMembersLeft, and Clan.ClanMembersJoined.
+In OnClanWarUpdated you may utilize ClanWar.NetAttacks.

 ## Monitors
 ### ActiveWarMonitor
 Downloads the current war for a clan which is warring one of your tracked clans, but otherwise would not be downloaded.
 This ensures the most recent data is available.
 It may help if a tracked clan's war log is private.
 It also helps get the final war stats in the event the clan searches for a new war immediately.